zackAJ/laravel-debounce/README.md

 This laravel package uses UniqueJobs (atomic locks) and caching to run only one instance of a task in a debounced interval of x seconds delay.

-Everytime a new activity is recoreded (occurrence), the execution is delayed with x seconds.
+Everytime a new activity is recorded (occurrence), the execution is delayed by x seconds.

 ### Features